PyWavelets/pywt/doc/index.rst

   |wavelet_arg|

 mode
-  |mode| This is only important when DWT was performed in *periodization* mode.
+  |mode| This is only important when DWT was performed in `periodization`_ mode.

 correct_size
   additional option.
-Normally coeff_a and coeff_d must have the same length.
-With correct_size set to True, length of coeff_a may be greater than length of coeff_d by value of 1.
+Under normal conditions (all data lengths dyadic) Ca and cD coefficients lists must have the same lengths.
+With correct_size set to True, length of cA may be greater by one than length of cA.
-  This is useful when doing multilevel decomposition and reconstruction of non-dyadic length signals.
+  This option is very useful when doing multilevel decomposition and reconstruction of non-dyadic length signals.

 .. class:: example